Mersha Nahusenay: Death and legacy

 Mersha retired in the mid-1920s, but he maintained contact with friends such as the missionary A. Jarousseau, according to historian Bahru Zewde.
 His retirement comes after a long public service with important contributions in four key areas: border and railway security, public administration, economic development and diplomacy.
 He soon fell ill and was confined to bed for almost a decade.
 Mersha died in the early years of Italian occupation and was laid to rest in the city of Harar.
 He was about eighty five years of age.

 Mersha nurtured a large family.
-He and his wife Tedeneqyalesh were blessed with eleven children: Beyene, Negest, Zewditu, Alemu, Worqe, Desta, Yosef, Marqos, Negatu, Zegeye, and Medemdemya.
+He and his wife Tedeneqyalesh had eleven children: Beyene, Negest, Zewditu, Alemu, Worqe, Desta, Yosef, Marqos, Negatu, Zegeye, and Medemdemya.
 He encouraged his children to attend school and appreciate foreign languages.
 Beyene Mersha, his eldest child, spoke French fluently.
 Even his daughter (probably Zewditu) knew French.
 She read a welcome speech to Colonel Jean-Baptiste Marchand (1863–1934), the French officer and explorer who traveled through Harar in 1899, according to the missionary Martial de Salviac.
 Mersha loved take his family to important public events.
 Martial describes how Mersha, a proud father, attended the opening ceremony of the Dawale railway station in 1900 surrounded by "a beautiful crowd of eight children."

 In the late 1890s, young Beyene, who was fluent in French, traveled to France and Italy with Andre Jarosseau.
 In 1903, on behalf of his father, he met in Dire Dawa with R.P.
 Skinner, the American diplomat sent by Theodore Roosevelt to sign a trade treaty with Menelik.
 Mersha himself was present, however, when the first-ever US diplomatic mission completed its visit and was preparing to leave Dire Dawa for Djibouti.
 In fact he conveyed a farewell message from the Emperor delivered over the phone from Addis.

 Beyene Mersha was later appointed by the emperor as head of the postal and telephone service opened in the frontier town of Dawale.
 During the period of uncertainty, following the emperor death, he stood on the side of those who campaigned to deny Lej Iyasu the throne, under the leadership of Fitawrari Tekle Hawaryat.
 In 1931, 'balambaras' Beyene was appointed director of the first Ethiopian School for Girls founded in Addis Abeba by Empress Menen.
 Prior to that, he was a member of the board for construction of the Dessie-Asseb road, a project undertaken by a team of Dutch engineers.